apache/zeppelin/docs/interpreter/pig.md

 ## Supported interpreter type
   - `%pig.script` (default)

-    All the pig script can run in the type of interpreter, and display type if plain text.
+    All the pig script can run in this type of interpreter, and display type is plain text.

   - `%pig.query`